primatejs/primate/docs/guide/types.md

 This is generally OK, but as routes may arbitrarily nested, it can make importing from relative paths unseemly.
-For that, Primate enhances the `query` object with dispatcher functions for validating a property's value.
+For that, Primate enhances the `query` object with dispatcher functions in the form `getX`, where `x` is the type name, for validating a property's value.

 ```js caption=routes/user.js
 export default {